vimpostor/quickcurver/README.md

 ./QuickCurver # starting the executable may vary on OSs other than Linux
 ```

 In general prefer to use the script `./build.sh`.
-However, if the script fails for an **unexplainable reason**, you may want to run './build.sh -f'.
+However, if the script fails due to an **unexplainable reason**, you may want to run './build.sh -f'.
 If this still fails, try the following manually instead of `./build.sh`:
 ```{r, engine='bash', count_lines}
 mkdir build; cd build
 qmake ..